 More and more people are asking themselves: Are barefoot shoes good for your feet – or is it just a trend?
-The short answer: Yes, with the right introduction, barefoot shoes can significantly contribute to foot health.
+The short answer: Yes, with the right approach, barefoot shoes can significantly contribute to foot health.

 What makes barefoot shoes special?